rpf13/sportsshooting_react/README.md

 #### MyGuns Search and Type filter

 On the top, the user gets displayed the (familiar) search and selection option.
-He can search based on a brand, model or serailnumber.
+He can search based on a brand, model or serialnumber.
 The filter option is there to differentiate between handgun and rifle.
 If a user has a large collection, this can be a handy feature.
 Furthermore, filter and search can be combined.

 ![MyGuns Search & Filter](docs/images/feat_myguns_search_filter.png)